Samsung/grunt-cordova-sectv/README.md

 # About this project
 This project would help who makes Samsung Tizen TV or Legacy Samsung Smart TV web application using cordova.
 It provides several grunt task:
 * `sectv-prepare`: Creates application project for each platforms from your cordova project.
-The target must be one of `sectv-orsay` and `sectv-tizen`.
+The target must be one of `sectv-orsay` and `sectv-tizen` and `tv-webos`.
     * Options for the task:

         ```js